ethanp/ethanp.github.io/source/_posts/2016-04-09-simple-first-deployment.markdown

 There are _too many_ guides out there about how to develop and deploy software systems.
-For me, the most important ended up being [a Medium article][stbl] by Jeser L. Andersen (no idea who that is).
+For me, the most important ended up being [a Medium article][stbl] by Jesper L. Andersen (no idea who that is).
 I think I found the article on Hacker News a month and a half ago.
 I will summarize my takaways from it

 * The developer is responsible for every aspect of the software